WATCH: Michigan media outlet covers growth of Latin Mass church attracting Catholics 'from miles away' - LifeSite

 Udrys’ balanced coverage of the uptick in attendance at St Mary’s, as well as excellent explanation of the Latin Mass’ nuances, is rarely seen in today’s hyper-partisan news industry.

-But, Udry continues, the Latin Mass’ “retro elements” are “attracting tradition-minded believers from miles away.”
+But, Udrys continues, the Latin Mass’ “retro elements” are “attracting tradition-minded believers from miles away.”

 Jackson is located about 1.5 hours west of Detroit and 40 minutes south of Lansing, the state’s capital.
 The city is most well known for being the birthplace of the modern-day Republican Party.
-Hillsdale College, which is known for its conservative and pro-Western Civilization curriculum, is located about 45 minutes southwest of St Mary’s, which is a staple in the area and offers its Latin Mass at 1pm on Sundays.
+It is also the home of Hillsdale College, a well-known private Christian college known for its conservative and pro-Western Civilization curriculum.

-“The silence is a reminder that this prayer is to God,” Fr.
-Timothy Nelson, the priest at St Mary’s, then tells Udry.
+“The silence is a reminder that this prayer is to God,” Father Timothy Nelson, the priest at St Mary’s, then tells Udrys.
 “It’s not a prayer to the people.
 It’s a prayer to God.”

+I reached out to a parishioner at St. Mary’s to get her take.
+Clarissa Lapinski sent me the following remarks via email:

+The Traditional Latin Mass has changed my life and the life of my family.
+For almost two years my family prayed for a place where we could attend the TLM without making a long drive back and forth.
+It’s no coincidence we built our new home only 15 minutes from St. Mary’s!